evelyncy96/NYTimes-sentiment-analysis/README.md

 In part8, we removed stopwords from article text.
 And then in part 10-1, we calculate sentiment density in list 'sent_article', and the formula is presented below:<br>
 `sentiment density for each article = (# of positive token - # of negative token) / (# of positive token - # of negative token)`<br>

-In image3, we presented the average negative sentiment density of articles from both category 'trump' and 'biden' on a daily basis in heatmap using seaborn package.<br>
+In image3, we presented the average negative sentiment density of articles from both category 'trump' and 'biden' on a daily basis in heatmap using Seaborn package.<br>

 ![image](https://github.com/evelyncy96/NYTimes-sentiment-analysis/blob/main/Visualization/image3.png)
 <br><br>